RobertARandolph/AdmiralBumbleBee.com/_posts/2020-02-01-20-things-I-hate-about.md

 Sidechaining the [native compressor]({% post_url 2019-05-10-Live-Plugins %}#compressor) isn't complex.
 Finding the track that you wish to use as your sidechain source **IS** complex and disheartening if you have too many tracks in your project.

 You have to scroll though a list of track names.
 Heaven forbid you click the wrong track and have to repeat that, or even worse: you don't know the track name and have to find it (see other complaints).

+**EDIT** - I originally _did_ try typing, and it wasn't consistent.
+Someone suggested this, so I tried again and it's fairly inconsistent.
+Sometimes it goes to a track, sometimes it does nothing, sometimes the window closes.
+There's no way to see what you've typed or to correct a mistake in typing with backspace.

+Please Ableton: a normal search box.

 # 12 Can't jump to locators